Same-sex marriage in Texas: In re Marriage of J.B. and H.B.

 In 2009, a same-sex couple, J.B. and H.B., who had married in Massachusetts in 2006, filed for divorce in Dallas, but before the district court could grant the divorce Attorney General Abbott intervened and challenged the court's jurisdiction to do so.
 On October 2, 2009, Judge Tena Callahan rejected the state's attempt to intervene and ruled in the case of In re Marriage of J.B. and H.B. that, to the extent Texas' laws purported to prevent two men who were legally married in Massachusetts from getting a divorce in Texas, those laws were unconstitutional.
 Abbott appealed, and on August 31, 2010 the Texas Fifth Court of Appeals reversed the lower court's decision, ruling that the same-sex marriage ban did not violate the Equal Protection Clause of the Fourteenth Amendment.
 The court further ruled that district courts in Texas did not have subject-matter jurisdiction to hear a same-sex divorce case.
 J.B. appealed to the Texas Supreme Court in February 2011.
 On July 3, 2013, the Texas Supreme Court sua sponte ordered supplemental merits briefing in light of United States v.
 Windsor.
-On August 23, the court agreed to hear the merits of the case and scheduled oral arguments for November 5, 2013; however, before the court could issue an opinion in the case, H.B. passed away in April 2015.
+On August 23, the court agreed to hear the merits of the case and scheduled oral arguments for November 5, 2013; however, before the court could issue an opinion in the case, H.B. died in April 2015.
 J.B. subsequently filed a motion to dismiss, which was granted on June 19, 2015.

 Texas v.
 Naylor

-A same-sex couple from Austin, Angelique Naylor and Sabina Daly, who had married in Massachusetts in 2014, filed for divorce.
+A same-sex couple from Austin, Angelique Naylor and Sabina Daly, who had married in Massachusetts in 2004, filed for divorce.
 The district court granted the divorce on February 10, 2010 before Attorney General Abbott could intervene.
 Abbott appealed that decision too and filed to intervene on February 11.
 On January 7, 2011, the Texas Third Court of Appeals ruled in the case of Texas v.
 Naylor that the state had no right to intervene in the case to challenge the divorce on appeal.
 The Texas Supreme Court heard oral arguments on November 5, 2013.
 On June 19, 2015, the Supreme Court upheld the lower court in a 5–3 decision, stating that Abbott did not have standing to intervene.
 The divorce was granted.